 Did I assume I could get down a long beach to the road?

 Then I thought there were two small figures.

-I screamed, or so I believe, but the crashing waves sounded louder.
+I screamed, or so I believe, yet those crashing waves sounded louder.

 I must have fallen back and passed out again.

 Hoping to make me feel better my father said how trying to get help saved my brother.

 The fishermen would not have noticed us lying flat below cliffs.